DevExpress/testcafe-studio-docs/documentation/getting-started/README.md

 * Check the **Support for testing on remote devices** and **Advanced traffic and markup analysis** checkboxes.
 * Click the **Submit** button.

-TestCafe Studio adds your actions to the test while you interact with the webpage.
+TestCafe Studio adds your actions to the test.
 You can view the recorded actions in TestCafe Studio at any time.

 ![Recording the test](../../images/getting-started/recording-the-test.png)